 From Preservation Magazine

-A letter from Stephanie Meeks, President of the National Trust for Historic Preservation, discussing the advantages of older buildings for both the economies and people of America's cities
+A letter from Stephanie Meeks, President of the National Trust for Historic Preservation, on working toward a more comprehensive and inclusive representation of our nation's history

 Looking for even more great places, stories, and interviews from Preservation?
 Check out these online-only extras from the current issue.

 - [Interview] Q&A with Trina Turk, Designer and Preservationist